All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Second escalation (optional) 14 mg daily Ongoing Maximum approved dose for additional glycemic control

 Your provider will decide whether to increase from 7 mg to 14 mg based on your A1C response, tolerance of side effects, and weight loss goals.
-Some patients achieve excellent glycemic control at 7 mg and do not need the higher dose.
+Some patients achieve excellent glycemic control at 7 mg and don't need the higher dose.

 Combining Rybelsus with Other Diabetes Medications